Maximellerbach/AutonomousCar/docs/software.md

 ## Serial, Flask and others

-We'll use couple of Python libraries, so we'll need to install them and some are needed for Keras as well.
+We'll use couple of Python libraries, so we'll need to install them and some are needed for tensorflow.keras as well.
 Note that installing scipy is quite long, count at least 1h.

 ```bash
 pip install scipy